 From learning how to open a bar up through mastering restaurant operations, remaining lawful is essential.
+It's especially important for restaurant risk assessment.
 That’s why it’s vital to watch for fake IDs, which have grown by 13% over the last 40 to 50 years among 18 to 20-year olds.

 Customers use fake IDs for all kinds of purposes.
 While women are 16% more likely to use one to get into a bar or club, men are 8 to 11% more likely to use it to buy alcohol.